Eat Bananas Daily. Learn Why Here!

-Bananas are low in calories and are a great fruit for promoting weight loss, in addition to their many other great health benefits.
-Learn more in this article!
+Bananas are low in calories and are a great fruit promoting weight loss, in addition to providing many other great health benefits.
+In this article, you'll learn why you should eat bananas every day.

-Everyone loves a banana.
-They’re delicious and you can combine them with an endless array of foods, such as honey, cinnamon, oats, and nuts.
+Everyone loves bananas.
+They’re certainly delicious.
+Besides, you can combine them with an endless array of foods, such as honey, cinnamon, oats and nuts.
+Equally important is their wide range of health benefits.
+In fact, here you’ll discover six great reasons to eat bananas daily.

 Bananas are also the favorite fruit of athletes.
-Just a single bite can unleash a supply of energy and nutrients to alleviate fatigue or momentary energy loss.
+Even if you’re not an athlete, after just a single bite, you’ll alleviate fatigue or momentary energy loss.

 You need to look at the data more objectively: a banana a day, especially in the morning, won’t hurt a thing or cause you to gain a few pounds.

-Bananas are great for you.
-In this article, we’ll give you six good reasons that will convince you to eat them seven days a week.
+Eat bananas.
+They are certainly great for you.
+Here we’ll give you six good reasons that will convince you to eat them seven days a week.

 Bananas are incredibly nutritious.
-This makes them an excellent food for breakfast, the ideal time for you to start your day out with maximum energy.
+For this reason, they are an excellent food for breakfast, the ideal time for you to start your day out with maximum energy.

-Check out all the nutrients that are contained in a single banana:
+Check out all the nutrients that you’ll get if you eat bananas:

 - A high amount of fiber